Lemon Basil Highlights

 Basil loves the light and will do better in a well-lit location.
 Heat mats will also speed up the germination and growth of basil.

 Try to harvest basil clean; it doesn’t store well after being washed.
-Best if you wash just before using it.
+Best if you wash it just before using it.

 Lemon Basil grows a bit slower than Genovese Basil, in my experience.